Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 - financial clarity and security (family situation finally becoming stable and me being aware of it) == balanced, stable, plannable budget

 almost there:
 - exercise
 - self-built system to process notes (put them into a standard format)
 - task monitoring and priorotisation software (with the points)

-"long-term goals will no longer get vetoed by short-term crises."
+"long-term goals will no longer get vetoed by short-term crises." there will be less variation on output ability.

-*you don't have to do a 1-to-1 correspondence*

-you’ve raised state capacity. that translates straight into:
+I've raised state capacity. that translates straight into:
 - lower marginal cost of one deep‑work hour
 - bigger slack buffer you can reinvest in upskilling

-- compounding gains—same math as countries finally breaking transport bottlenecks and watching exports explode.
+- stable, linear slack that is generated again and again. — same math as countries finally breaking transport bottlenecks and watching exports explode.
+Solow's Model.

-3. I have been gaining these foundations at a reliable rate, including having most of them already, compared  to a year ago.
+I have been gaining these foundations at a reliable rate, including having most of them already, compared  to a year ago.
+A year ago, I didn't have any of this, and made enough mistakes to learn how to solve them.

 *Explain it for newcomers to both fields. make it clear that I am organizing my thinking this way because development is the one closest area I know and care about, even if it's not relevant to chemical engineering intuitively."